-Our family published the hardcover book Our Wiensz Heritage in 1980.
+Our family published the 80 page hardcover book Our Wiensz Heritage: Our Mennonite Heritage and Our Place Among the Descendants of Heinrich Wiensz (1774-1819) in 1980.
 It contains genealogies dating back to 1774, many photos, various stories, and background historical information.

-It was editted and compiled by my sister, Esther J. Wiens, my mom, Tina Wiens, and my brother, Victor D. Wiens.
+It was editted and compiled by my sister, Esther J. Wiens, my mother, Tina Wiens, and my brother, Victor D. Wiens.
 Esther also did all the typing and retyping.
-I (David C. Wiens) prepared the photographs.
-Friesen Printers printed the books.
+I (David C. Wiens) prepared the photographs and was the publisher of note.

 Copies of the book on the Internet